nucypher/nucypher/docs/source/index.rst

 The NuCypher Network proxy re-encryption (PRE) service is now the PRE Application on the Threshold Network.

+The PRE application is the first of many *threshold cryptography*-based applications to be hosted on the Threshold Network.
+PRE is an end-to-end encryption protocol that is a more scalable, more flexible form of
-PRE is an end-to-end `public-key encryption <https://en.wikipedia.org/wiki/Public-key_cryptography>`_ protocol that allows a proxy entity to transform encrypted data from one encryption key to another (i.e. re-encrypt), without ever decrypting the data or having access to any private keys - it is a direct ciphertext to ciphertext transformation..
-The PRE Application provides access control functionality that allows applications to ensure that only data owners have the ability to grant and revoke access to their private data (wherever stored), and to retain ultimate control over their encryption keys.
+`public-key encryption <https://en.wikipedia.org/wiki/Public-key_cryptography>`_ and enables a group of proxy entities to transform encrypted data from one public key to another, without the power to decrypt the data or gain access to any private keys.
+PRE equips developers, applications and end-users with **secrets management** and **dynamic access control** capabilities.
+This service is provided by a decentralized array of nodes on the Threshold Network, each running the same PRE client software.

 Private data, wherever stored, remains private, confidential and encrypted while maintaining the ability to share that data with trusted parties.

 ``nucypher`` is the python library and CLI for interacting with the PRE Application.

 How does NuCypher PRE Work?
 ---------------------------